rackerlabs/rackspace-how-to/use-sar-to-monitor-resources-in-linux.md

 This command reports the run queue size and load average for the past minute, past 5 minutes, and past 15 minutes.
-If you add `1 3` to the end of the command as shown in the following example, it reports for every 1 seconds a total of 3 times:
+If you add `1 3` to the end of the command as shown in the following example, it reports for every 1 second a total of 3 times:

     sar -q 1 3